 A walkout basement is a full-sized room (a basement) where you can walk out into the open air.
 This additional living space requires that you pour a foundation.
 In contrast, an egress window is just an opening that allows an adult to escape from the house in the event of an emergency.

 Both options are beneficial in an emergency.
 The question is one of budget.
-You will pay between $2,000 and $8,000 to install one in the basement.
+You will pay between $2,500 and $5,000 to install one in the basement.
 To build a walkout basement, you will pay between $47,000 and $100,000.
-Walkout basements are typically more expensive than a regular basement because it requires extra grading 4 and excavation.
+Walkout basements are typically more expensive than a regular basement because they require extra grading and excavation.

 An egress ladder is part of an egress window in basements.
-Once you’ve escaped from the building through the window, you use the ladder to climb up to ground level 4.
-Most often, ladders are permanent fixtures on the side of the water well.
+Once you have escaped from the building through the window, you use the ladder to climb up to ground level.
+Most often, ladders are permanent fixtures on the side of the well.
 However, temporary ladders are available that can be stored until needed.
-When a professional installs your water well, the installer can also mount the ladder.
-The cost to install an egress ladder is $100.
+When a professional installs your well, the installer can mount the ladder.
+The cost to install an egress ladder is $150 to $225.

 A well cover is a sheet of material designed to cover the well and basement window.
 It is installed to prevent accidents and avoid the buildup of snow, water, and debris.
-Purchasing or installing a well cover costs between $300 to $800.
+Purchasing and installing a well cover costs between $120 and $700.

-According to the International Building Code (IBC), only one egress window is required in a basement or sleeping room below the fourth floor.
+According to the International Building Code (IBC), only one is required in a basement or sleeping room below the fourth floor.